Why you might be grinding or clenching your teeth ─ and what to do about it.

 • Behavioral changes: Avoid chewing on pens or gum, watch your posture and stay mindful of clenching during the day.

-If you're dealing with frequent headaches, jaw soreness or suspect you’re grinding or clenching your teeth, make an appointment with the University Health Center dental clinic by calling 402.472.7495.
+If you're dealing with frequent headaches, jaw soreness or suspect you’re grinding or clenching your teeth, the University Health Center Dental Clinic can evaluate your symptoms and recommend next steps.
+Call 402.472.7495 to schedule an appointment.